 Stories about various foods and diets linked to preventing cancer are often in the news.
 This is because a lot of research is going on into diet and cancer.
-But it isn’t easy to study the link between diet and cancer because there are so many different factors involved, and cancer can take years to develop.
+However, it isn’t easy to study the link between diet and cancer, because there are so many different factors involved, and cancer can take years to develop.

 No single food or supplement can prevent cancer from developing.
 Overall, research shows a link between eating certain groups of foods (rather than any specific foods, vitamins or nutrients) and a reduction in cancer risk.

-Eating a healthy balanced diet may lower your risk of developing cancer.
-A healthy balanced diet contains:
+Eating a healthy, balanced diet may lower your risk of developing cancer.
+Try to consume a diet containing:

-- plenty of fruit and vegetables: try to eat at least five portions a day
+- at least five portions of fruit and vegetables a day

 - some meat, fish, eggs, beans and other non-dairy sources of protein